Chornei/OpenNetworkLinux/docs/GettingStartedWedge.md

 7) Configure the ma1 interface either via dhcp (dhclient ma1) or manually

+8) run apt-get update; apt-get install fboss to install the fboss software

-8) From the command prompt you can start fboss by using the command "service fboss_wedge_agent start"
+9) From the command prompt you can start fboss by using the command "service fboss_wedge_agent start"

-9) The first time you start the fboss_wedge_agent service it will download the OpenNSL library from the Broadcom github account.
+10) The first time you start the fboss_wedge_agent service it will download the OpenNSL library from the Broadcom github account.

-10) Once the library is installed, fboss_wedge_agent will start, using the default configuration located at /etc/fboss/ocp-demo.json
+11) Once the library is installed, fboss_wedge_agent will start, using the default configuration located at /etc/fboss/ocp-demo.json

-11) You can confirm that the fboss_wedge_agent is running by issuing the command "service fboss_wedge_agent status"
+12) You can confirm that the fboss_wedge_agent is running by issuing the command "service fboss_wedge_agent status"

-12) If fboss is running, you should see "[ ok ] fboss_wedge_agent is running."
+13) If fboss is running, you should see "[ ok ] fboss_wedge_agent is running."

-13) You can now execute the fboss_route.py script and configure the system.
+14) You can now execute the fboss_route.py script and configure the system.

 Modifying The fboss_wedge_agent configuration
 ------------------------------------------------